-Traveling from Arnhem to Schiphol Airport is just as long as the flight to Edinburgh.
-In 1:15 hours you are in Amsterdam, when you are lucky this is.
-Trains to Schiphol Airport depart every 15 minutes and a single tickets costs €17,50 (with discount €10,40).
+Travelling from Arnhem to Schiphol Airport is just as long as the flight to Edinburgh.
+In 1:15 hours you are in Amsterdam when you are lucky this is.
+Trains to Schiphol Airport depart every 15 minutes and a single ticket costs €17,50 (with discount €10,40).
 Always make sure you add an extra hour train travels when you head to Schiphol Airport.
 There is often a delay and stressing to catch a flight is never a fun thing…

 The train had no delays so by 11:11 o’clock I rolled into Schiphol railway station.
 The gate closes at 12:20pm so I will have to hurry a little.
 All went well until I got to the passport control.
 The line was LONG!
 This had to do with the “meivakantie” (school holiday) and the malfunction of more than half of the control gates.
 I’m starting to get really worried now.
 Could it be that the girl who is always on time will miss her flight??!!

-This bus took about 1 hour to get to the center and cost 1p60, which is very reasonable!
-All busses cost this much for a one way drive.
+This bus took about 1 hour to get to the centre and cost 1p60, which is very reasonable!
+All buses cost this much for a one-way drive.
 You can also buy a 4 pound ticket and have free bus travels for the rest of the day.
 On the way back to the airport 4 days later I took a different bus, one that took only 30 minutes to get there but cost 4p50.

 Airbnb in Edinburgh

 After getting off the bus really close to where my AirBNB was (this is not planned, but a welcome coincidence!)
 I met the lovely host Gabrielle, inspected my room (just like the pictures so no disappointment there) and dropped off my suitcase.
 In no time I was outside again to explore the city.